apache/netbeans/java/java.lsp.server/vscode/README.md

 * Maven and Gradle support including multi-project projects, subprojects opening and Gradle priming builds.

 ## Project Explorer
-Project Explorer is introduced, as a counterpart for File Explorer.
-The Project Explorer follows logical project's structure, groups sources together and in case of Java, simplifies package structure view.
-In the future, Project Explorer will offer build, execute and build system (gradle/maven) oriented actions.
+Project Explorer provides an overview of logical project structure, groups sources together and greatly simplifies Java package structure exploration.
+Project Explorer is an addition to the classical workspace explorer.
+Use it to build, test, execute and operate your Maven and Gradle Java projects.

 ![Project Explorer](images/project-explorer.png)

 ## Debugger and Launch Configurations